Steps to Completing the Registration Process for First Time Students

-Step 1: What to bring with you when registering
+STEP #1: What to bring with you when registering

-• Immunization Record.
+Immunization Record.
 Submit copy of Immunization Record if born on or after January 1, 1957, as mandated by ACT 141 of 1987.
 Incoming freshmen and foreign-born, two doses of measles, mumps, and rubella vaccine.
-The Arkansas Department of Health must approve any exemptions based on Medical, Religious, or Philosophical reasons.
+The Arkansas Dept. of Health must approve any exemptions based on Medical, Religious, or Philosophical reasons.

-• Official copy of your high school transcript or GED tests scores.
+Official copy of your high school transcript or GED tests scores.

 Transfer students who have attended another college or university are required to furnish official transcripts when applying for admission.
 OFFICIAL COLLEGE/UNIVERSITY TRANSCRIPTS are to be mailed to Southeast Arkansas College directly from the sending college, or provided in a sealed envelope.
 Electronic transcripts are also accepted.
 Unofficial transcripts are not accepted.
 Bring the completed application, immunization record, test scores, and college transcripts (if any) to the Admissions Office located in the Student Services Building, Room 149.
 You can also mail the four documents to Southeast Arkansas College:

 Southeast Arkansas College